Akokisa: Culture

 Akokisa people lived in settled villages and built airy structures to cope with their warm climate.
 Their homes were beehive-shaped and thatched with grass or palmetto leaves.
-A hearth would be located in the center of the floor with a smokehole in the ceiling.
+A hearth lined with dirt or oyster shells would be located in the center of the floor with a smokehole in the ceiling.
 During summer months, an Akokisa would sleep in a Chickee, a raised platform with a thatched roof and open sides.
 Beds were made of straw, covered with animal skins.
+As a form of mobile temporary housing, the Akokisa utilized hide covered homes during seasonal migrations.
+By leaving pole frames standing, the Akokisa would carry hides and mats, covering them throughout seasons.

 For water transportation and fishing, Akokisas carved cypress logs into dugout canoes.

 Both men and women decorated their bodies and faces with tattoos.

-The Akokisa, like the Atakapa, practiced cannibalism, which may have been connected to their religious beliefs.
-Cannibalistic efforts were described as consumption of enemies' flesh after a battle by Simars de Bellisle, who observed them firsthand.
+The Akokisa, like the Atakapa, practiced cannibalism, which was connected to their religious beliefs.
+Ritual cannibalism was practiced strictly as a war custom against slain enemy combatants in the belief that so doing allowed them to obtain the dead person’s strength and valor.
+However, cannibalism was strictly forbidden against family members, allies, or shipwrecked castaways.
+In 1810, a council of Akokisa were reported as considering consuming shipwrecked sailors as food was not plentiful due to a storm that had destroyed huts, and supplies.
+This council roasted the bodies before a medicine man warned that eating white flesh would cause skin disease, thus the bodies were not eaten.

 Akokisa were hunter-gatherers and had a diet of deer, fish, oysters and bison.

 Black drink was used for purification in certain ceremonies.

 They are reported to have grown "superfine" maize.
 Tubers of the greenbrier vine provided meal for baking and cooking.
 During warm seasons they ate bird eggs, fish, shellfish, and American lotus rhizomes and seeds; during cold seasons they moved further inland and hunted deer, bear, and bison.
 Horses were used to hunt bison.
 Tanned deer hides and bear fat were their primary commercial exports.

 Almost nothing is known about their kinship systems, life cycle, or marriage customs.